rime/rime-cantonese/README-en.md

 ## Contribution

 We welcome all forms of contributions.
 Feel free to leave us a [GitHub issue (or pull request)](https://github.com/rime/rime-cantonese/issues), or a message in our [Telegram group](https://t.me/rime_cantonese) if you find any bug or have any suggestion in general.

----

-This work is maintained by the Cantonese Computational Linguistics Infrastructure Development Workgroup ([@CanCLID](https://github.com/CanCLID)), and released under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).